 Four members of the WTF did not take part in the World Cup.
 Pakistan had reported as four years earlier, but was prevented from attending due to problems with entry.

-Membership in the World Tenniquoits Federation is a prerequisite for participation in the World Ring Tennis Championships.
-Each member nation was allowed to register 6 women and 6 men, as well as 3 other delegation members (trainers, referees, etc.) for the competitions of the 2010 World Ring Tennis Championships.
+Membership in the World Tenniquoits Federation is a prerequisite for participating in the World Ring Tennis Championships.
+Each member nation was allowed to register 6 women and 6 men, as well as 3 other delegation members (trainers, referees, etc.) for the competitions of the World Ring Tennis Championships 2010.

 The German World Cup team was nominated by national coach Mario Müller from Hamburg on April 23, 2010 as part of the crown tournament in Siegen .
-9 members of the world championship team from 2006 belonged to the German team again.
+9 members of the world championship team from 2006 belonged again to the German team.
 With an average age of around 27, it was the youngest national team of all time.

 |Ladies||society||International appearances before World Cup|